DimSpathoulas/Point_Cloud_Feature_Extractor/README.md

 CenterPoint detects objects.
 The detected centers of objects are inversely transformed from the lidar frame to the BEV feature map.

 We then extract a point cloud feature.
-This point cloud feature consists of a 3×3 patch around the each transformed objects' center.
-Each its respected 512 vector from the feature map.
+This point cloud feature consists of a 3×3 patch around each center.
+Feature map has 512 layers depth.

 pcet/datasets/nuscenes/nuscenes_dataset.py 38, 44, 119